 Current Research Projects

 Modern Punjabi language and literature across borders: This project documents and analyzes the advocacy movement for the Punjabi language and its literature across national boundaries since the 1940s, with a focus on its secular commitments and its relationship to religious mobilization.
-Dr. Murphy received SSHRC Insight Development grant support for initial research on this project from 2013-5 (extended to 2016) and major Insight Grant support to complete the research from 2017-22.
+Dr. Murphy received SSHRC Insight Development grant support for initial research on this project from 2013-5 (extended to 2016) and major Insight Grant support to complete the research from 2017-23.
 As a part of this project, Dr. Murphy acted as Contributor, Lead for Punjabi literature, and member of Advisory Board for DELI, the Encyclopedic Dictionary of Indian Literatures, a project emerging out of four French institutional partners: the academic research teams THALIM (Theory and History of Arts of Literatures in Modernity), MII (Iranian and Indian Worlds) and CERC (Centre for Comparatist Research and Studies), and the laboratory Résurgences.
-Resulting volumes will be published in 2021.
-She also convened a related conference at UBC in 2017 with colleague Professor Anshu Malhotra entitled “Bhai Vir Singh (1872-1957): Rethinking Literary Modernity in Colonial Punjab (August 2017 that resulted in a special journal issue in 2020, with a book volume planned for 2022.
-During her 2020-21 study leave, Dr. Murphy will complete the manuscript for a monograph on Punjabi language advocacy and literary production in India and Pakistan, and is extending this to document the history of Punjabi in Canada with the support of funding from the UBC VPRI office’s Program for Undergraduate Research Experience (PURE), which is enabling UBC students to conduct oral history interviews among those involved in Punjabi language education and literary work in BC, from 2019-21.
+She also convened a related conference at UBC in 2017 with colleague Professor Anshu Malhotra entitled “Bhai Vir Singh (1872-1957): Rethinking Literary Modernity in Colonial Punjab (August 2017 that resulted in a special journal issue in 2020 and a book volume in 2023.
+Dr. Murphy published a book-length translation related to this project in 2022, and is currently completing a manuscript for a monograph on Punjabi language advocacy and literary production in India and Pakistan.
+She extended the project to document the history of Punjabi in Canada with the support of funding from the UBC VPRI office’s Program for Undergraduate Research Experience (PURE), which enabled UBC students to conduct oral history interviews among those involved in Punjabi language education and literary work in BC, from 2019-23, and held a related conference in 2017 that resulted in a special journal issue in 2020 and edited volume in 2023.

 See ongoing research results at: Modern Punjabi Literature & Arts: Ongoing Research